microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 - Windows Powershell version 4.0 or later

 ## Notes:
+- The script won't make any change in the SCSM environment.
 - The script can be also used as a Health Checker.
-- The script won't make any change.

 ## Do you want to contribute to this tool?
 [Here](https://github.com/khusmeno-MS/CSS-SystemCenter-ServiceManager/tree/main/scsm-diagnostic-tool) is the GitHub repo.